Best Oils For a Massage Are Plant-Based

 Pomegranate oil is a rich source of fatty acids, it is highly antioxidant and anti-inflammatory.
-This oil may help to reduce acne, eczema and other skin conditions.
+This oil may help you reduce acne, eczema, and other skin conditions.
 The oil improves the skin elasticity and is recommended for anti ageing.
 Pomegranate oil may also lessen pigmentation and scars.

 MASSAGE OIL FOR PROFESSIONAL USE

-When selecting massage oils for professional use, in massage spas, one has to take into consideration the shelf life of the oil, the quality and best value for money.
+When selecting massage oils for professional use, in massage spas, you have to take into consideration the shelf life of the oil, as well as the quality and best value for money.

 If pure and expensive oils are utilised this has to be compensated and the massage rates will be higher.